Ambroise-Hilaire Comeau

 Ambroise-Hilaire Comeau (September 27, 1860 – August 25, 1911) was a merchant and political figure in Nova Scotia, Canada.
 He represented Digby County in the Nova Scotia House of Assembly from 1890 to 1907 as a Liberal member.
 He is the first Canadian Senator of Acadian descent from Nova Scotia.
 His name appears in some sources as Ambrose H. Comeau.

 Biography

 Early years

 He was born in 1860 in Saulnierville, Nova Scotia, of Acadian descent to Hilaire Comeau and Madeleine LeBlanc.
 He received his education at Meteghan River and later he attended an English high school at Weymouth Bridge.
-Upon graduation, he began an apprenticeship in shoe-making.
+Upon graduation, he began an apprenticeship in shoemaking.

 Career

 In 1876, Comeau opened a shop where he made and sold shoes.
-His business went well and he embarked in the lumber and shipbuilding industries.
+His business went well, and he embarked in the lumber and shipbuilding industries.
 In 1890 he installed the first telephone switchboard for the area in his store.

-From 1884 to 1887 Comeau served on the municipal council for Clare and was Warden for the municipality for the two years following.
+From 1884 to 1887, Comeau served on the municipal council for Clare and was Warden for the municipality for the two years following.
 He served on the province's Executive Council as a minister without portfolio.
 He was named to the Senate of Canada for Digby County in 1907 and served until his death at the age of 51.